 Now, keep walking in random directions.
 Go wherever looks like it might lead somewhere interesting.
 Want to get off the tourist trail?
 Then get off the tourist trail.
 By walking off that trail.
 It’s amazing what happens when you get lost without worrying about finding your way back.
 The great thing is that Dublin is safe enough.
 There are a few characters walking around (many of which look like they wandered off the set of The Walking Dead) but they are generally harmless.
 Just give them a wide berth and you’ll be fine.
 Most Dubliners will help visitors without a second thought.

-Asking for directions in Dublin, especially if you wander into a pub to do so, could be one of the best ways to discover the city.
+Asking for directions in Dublin, especially if you wander into a pub to do so, could be one of the best ways to discover Dublin.
 Dubliners like to talk so you’ll be fueling the fire by asking for their opinions on the best place to x or the nearest y.

 Run The City At Night